.name domain extension logo

 Personal sites, digital resumes, family home pages, name-based professional email addresses, and lifelong personal digital identities.

 The .name extension particularly shines when the domain name itself targets the audience of the Global Classics segment.
 Pairing a meaningful keyword with .name creates an instantly trustworthy and memorable brand identity.
-It performs better when paired with useful landing pages, internal links, and clear commercial intent.
+This works best when combined with strong branding and local SEO content.

 Brand Fit & Search Intent for local businesses